 window size increased to 5:

-While a larger set of candidate keys will require more computational resources, it may be worth the tradeoff.
-A larger window is less susceptible to odd orderings, will reduce the chance of excluding a true match during the indexing phase.
+While a larger set of candidate keys will require more computational resources to compare, a larger set may be worth the decreased efficiency.
+A larger window is less susceptible to idiosyncratic orderings, and will reduce the chance of excluding a true match during the indexing phase.
 It is important to remember that the goal of indexing is not to find final matches — it is to discard obvious mismatches.

 The sorted neighbourhood indexing method is a great tool for increasing efficiency in record linkage, even when exact match blocking is not possible.
-However, this method has some unusual behaviour that, with unusual data, may create significantly more candidate links or significantly fewer candidate links than expected.
-The sorted neighbourhood method will perform best when there are not systematic differences in the input data, which could cause unintended patterns when the data is combined and sorted.
+However, this method has some unusual behaviour that, with unusual data, may create significantly more or significantly fewer candidate links than expected.
+The sorted neighbourhood method will perform best when there are not systematic differences in the input data, which could cause unexpected behaviour when the data is combined and sorted.